kaveeshagim/thordata-ai-web-scraper/README.md

 ## 🕸️ Thordata AI Web Scraper

 A clean, browserless web scraper built with Python using the [Thordata Universal Scraping API](https://www.thordata.com/).
-Based on the Python AI Web Scraper Tutorial by Tech With Time, but reworked to use Thordata instead — no need for Selenium, browsers, or headless infrastructure.
+Based on the Python AI Web Scraper Tutorial by Tech With Tim, but reworked to use Thordata instead — no need for Selenium, browsers, or headless infrastructure.

 ### 🛠️ Tech Stack